rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 ## 5.33.2 RDA definition and scope

-<a name="5.33.2.1">5.33.2.1</a> A timespan during which a published manifestation is printed, duplicated, cast, etc.
+<a name="5.33.2.1">5.33.2.1</a> A timespan during which a published manifestation is printed, duplicated, cast, or otherwise manufactured.

 ## 5.33.3 General rule

 <a name="5.33.3.1">5.33.3.1</a> Transcribe dates of impression or other manufacture only if it has not been treated as the [Date of publication](/DCRMR/ppdm/Date-of-publication/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/) and only if it applies, or is likely to apply, to all copies of the edition or issue being cataloged.
 Such situations will occur only rarely.
 Dates of impression or other manufacture associated with a substantially unchanged impression of an edition or issue may be transcribed in a [Note on item](/DCRMR/additional-notes/Note-on-item/) if considered important (see [9.4.3.1](/DCRMR/additional-notes/Note-on-item/#9.4.3.1)).
+If the date of manufacture appears on the source without an accompanying word or phrase, supply one in square brackets if considered important.

+>**Example:**
+>Date of production: <CITE>1973</CITE>
+>Date of manufacture: <CITE>[printed] 5/5/95</CITE>
+>Note on manufacture statement: <CITE> Date of production and date of printing from back, in photographer's hand</CITE>
+>>**(*Ingest comment*: example needs review)**

+<a name="5.33.3.2">5.33.3.2</a> **Still image resources**.
+Record the date of a restrike as the Date of manufacture (see 3.21.SOMETHING.SOMETHING).

+<a name="5.33.3.3">5.33.3.3</a> **Still image resources**.
+If no date can be transcribed from the resource, supply a date or estimated date and make an explanatory note if considered important.

 ## 5.33.35 Alternative rules